Raimel Tapia Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.57 team ERA that ranks 21st across all league pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.59).

-- Red Sox pitchers combine to give up 204 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (205 total, 1.3 per game).

-- In his last appearance on Wednesday against the Texas Rangers, the right-hander threw four innings, allowing two earned runs while surrendering three hits.
+- In his last time out on Wednesday, the righty threw three innings against the Texas Rangers, allowing eight earned runs while surrendering eight hits.

-- In 19 games this season, the 27-year-old has amassed an ERA of 4.92, with 8.4 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 24-year-old has amassed an ERA of 4.11, with 7.7 strikeouts per nine innings, in 27 games this season.
+Opposing hitters have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.